isSerge/good-first-bot-rs/readme.md

 - POLL_INTERVAL: (Optional) Poll interval in seconds.
 Default is 10.
 - DATABASE_URL: (Optional) Database URL for SQLite.
 Default is sqlite://data/data.db.
+- MAX_REPOS_PER_USER: (Optional) Maximum number of repositories a user can track.
+Default is 20.
+- MAX_LABELS_PER_REPO: (Optional) Maximum number of labels per repository a user can track.
+Default is 10

 3. **Install Dependencies:**